 The OurFamilyWizard website is an online custody calendar and information manager that allows you to easily schedule and track parenting time, share important family information and expenses as well as create clear communication.

 Whether you are just now beginning the journey through divorce, custody agreements, child support, and dealing with an ex-spouse who isn’t thrilled with you, or you’ve been dealing with these issues for years with no break, Mr Custody Coach and our team are here to help you get the most time with your children, stop the harassment, and move on with your life

 Parental Alienation Support

 This page is to provide support by offering resources and references in regard to parental alienation.
 It is provided with the understanding that the blog is not providing any legal, mental health, or other professional service.
 The information is not designed to replace the services of a qualified mental health professional, attorney, or expert in parental alienation.
 This page does not represent the opinion of any professional organization.
 Nothing on this site should be construed as offering professional or therapeutic recommendations.
-This blog does however attempt to dispel the myth that parental alienation is nothing more than junk science or a misused theory.
 Hopefully, others will review the references and resources.
 Most of the articles cite parental alienation experts that have been published in peer-reviewed journals.
 Parental alienation is emotional abuse.
 To eradicate this form of abuse requires education, advocacy, awareness, and empirical advancement.